dotnet/apireviews/2017/07-17-Span across CoreFx/README.md

     - We believe the `Read` methods are neither convenient nor performant, so we shouldn't have it.
-    - The `WriteAllBytes` seem fine, but at the same time since we scrapped all the other APIs, we believe we should just scrape of all of `File` for now.
+    - The `WriteAllBytes` seem fine, but at the same time since we scrapped all the other APIs, we believe we should just scrap of all of `File` for now.
 * `StringBuilder`
     - We should fix `StringBuilder` to make it for efficient for encoding primitives, right now it called `value.ToString()` and writes the result